 My dad has always loved video games.
-When I was little, we had a Dendy console, and we used to play together.
+When I was young, we had a Dendy, and we played games together.
+Later, we got a computer, and Dad started playing alone.
+He has been doing this every day since then.

 He doesn't know about it.